SCULPT: An Interactive Machine Learning Platform for Analyzing Multi-Particle Coincidence Data from Cold Target Recoil Ion Momentum Spectroscopy: Case Study: D O Double Ionization

 \begin{itemize} \item Overall confidence: 0.71 (High reliability) \item Silhouette score: 0.1324 \item Hopkins statistic: 0.9769 \item Stability: 0.9996 \item Physics consistency: 0.3184 \item Calinski Harabasz: 2338.4791 \item Davies Bouldin: 0.7306 \end{itemize}

-As clusters are increasingly isolated, the reliability score increases.
+As clusters containing multiple quantum states are progressively separated through iterative analysis, the reliability score increases.
 For example, the confidence score for the UMAP embedding in Fig.~\ref{fig:umap_d2o_C} is 0.70, and when it is further sub-clustered, as shown in Fig.~\ref{fig:umap_d2o_D}, the confidence score becomes 0.79.
 In contrast, selecting only KER, EESum and Total Energy as UMAP features results in poor separation, as shown in Fig.~\ref{fig:wrong_umap_d2o_D}, and a poor score of 0.14.
 Hence, the confidence score, combined with visual inspection of cluster separation, guides the iterative selection of data subsets and appropriate features for subsequent clustering refinement.

+It is important to note that individual metrics may exhibit low absolute values while the overall clustering remains physically meaningful.
+This is expected to be common in COLTRIMS data where quantum states exhibit inherent overlap in momentum space.
+For example, the silhouette score of 0.13 observed in Fig. ~\ref{fig:umap_d2o_A} reflects the fact that several dication states share similar kinematic signatures (e.g., the $^{3}B_{1}$ and $^{1}B_{1}$ states both have peak KER $\sim$ 4.3 eV), resulting in genuinely overlapping clusters in the UMAP projection.
+The confidence score accounts for this by weighting multiple complementary metrics—notably the Hopkins statistic (0.98 in Fig. ~\ref{fig:umap_d2o_A}), which indicates strong underlying clustering tendency despite the modest silhouette value.
+The iterative refinement workflow demonstrated in Section~\ref{section:casestudy} shows how progressively isolating clusters leads to improved confidence scores (0.70→0.79) as overlapping states are separated.